Noncommutative Cotlar identities for groups acting on tree-like structures

 This gives an example for which Cotlar's identity was previously unknown.
-On the other hand, it's associated Hilbert transform can be proven to be of weak type $(1,1)$ due to the theory of Hilbert transform on finite subdiagonal algebras \cite{Randrianantoanina1998Hilbert}.
+On the other hand, its associated Hilbert transform can be proven to be of weak type $(1,1)$ due to the theory of Hilbert transform on finite subdiagonal algebras \cite{Randrianantoanina1998Hilbert}.

-We will denote by $D(2,3,7)$ the $(2,3,7$)-triangle group, which is of particular interest in hyperbolic geometry.
+Denote by $D(2,3,7)$ the $(2,3,7)$-triangle group, which is of particular interest in hyperbolic geometry.
 It is the group of orientation-preserving isometries of the tiling by the $(2,3,7)$ Schwarz triangle. $D(2,3,7)$ admits a presentation